-Translated word lists are not intended as the basis for curriculum or instruction.
-Multilingual learners may be provided the translated word lists as a reference tool that can be accessed during regular instruction.
+Multilingual learners may be provided the translated and/or glossed word lists as a reference tool that can be accessed during regular instruction.
 Lists used during instruction will be most effective when aligned to current learning objectives and adapted to support local curricula.